 What does it mean to buy a lemon?

-A lemon is a used car that looks nice but runs poorly.
+A lemon is a used car that looks like it functions but runs poorly.
 It’s a defective vehicle that may pass initial tests but isn’t high quality.

 This is usually due to a dealer’s desire to make a quick buck by scrimping on repairs and then misleading you about the vehicle’s condition.